KrisztaT/react-todo-list/README.md

 4. This will start the app in development mode and open it in your default browser at http://localhost:3000.

-## Usage

-1. To add a new todo, fill out the form with the title, description, due date and status.
-Click "Add New Todo" to add the todo to the list.
-2. To change the status of a todo, click the "In Progress" or "Done" button next to the todo.
-The status will update.
-3. To delete a todo, click the "Delete" button next to the todo.
-The todo will be removed from the list.

 ## License